moja-global/FLINT-UI/docs/DevelopmentGuide/DevelopmentNotes.rst

 Node
 -----

-This project requires node version >= 14
+This project requires Node version >= 14

-1. To check the version of installed node, run the following command:
+1. To check the version of installed Node, run the following command:

 .. code:: shell